PigeonProtocolConsortium/pigeon-go-cli/README.md

 # Idea Bin

- - [ ] Map/reduce plugin support for custom indices?
+ - [ ] Ability to add map/reduce plugins to support custom indices?
  - [ ] Ability to add a blob in one swoop using File objects and `Message#[]=`, maybe?
  - [ ] Bundling via [Optar](http://ronja.twibright.com/optar/) or [Colorsafe](https://github.com/colorsafe/colorsafe)